advice-animal/feedforward/README.md

 # feedforward

+This library makes it easy to run a linear DAG while extracting magical parallelism if some steps don't make changes to some values.

+## Comparison to dataflow

-This is a dataflow-esque library that allows you to do transforms on items in one direction towards a goal.
+Sure, this is a dataflow-esque library that allows you to do transforms on items in one direction towards a goal.
 Where it differs from other dataflow models is that there is only `map` and the items can never never change type (for a given key).

 Additionally all steps and inputs need to be known up front, but that isn't a restriction of the core algorithm, just in the name of readability.